 - NOTE: Ephedra seeds do NOT contain any ephedrine alkaloids or other stimulants.

-Plant Rant 2: No, I cannot tell which seeds are male and which sexy seeds are female, so stop asking.
+Plant Rant 2: No, I cannot tell which seeds are muscular male and which sexy seeds are fabulously female, so stop asking.
 (I am not making that up; People do ask.)
 I may be a plant whisperer, but they don't tell me this one is called Billy Bob and this one is named Billy Jean.
-Ephedra seeds do not have any sexual parts on them, like I can see the macho seed's pointy penis swinging in a balmy breeze, or another who's a mother with bigly, bouncy boobs in a teeny-weeny-bikini sipping a mean martini.
+Ephedra seeds do not have any sexual parts on them, like I can see the manly macho seed's pointy penis swinging in a balmy breeze or shrinking when refrigerated, or another who's a mother with bigly, bouncy boobs in a teeny-weeny-bikini sipping a mean martini.
 Nope.
 Nada.
 Just figure half will be one gender, and so on.
 Nature normally balances naturally.

 - Lesson 1: Do not eat these seeds.
 They will not get you high, not at all.
 So just don't be dumb.

 - Lesson 2: Gender bender.
 Nobody can 'sex' ephedra seeds.
 They're just seeds.
 Don't be dumber.

 - Lesson 3: Sprout them like a cactus in COLD sandy soil; here's how: